docQodly/docs/docs/studio/rendering.md

 :::

-#### Preview Webform in a New Tab
+#### Preview Page in a New Tab

 <Column.List align="center" justifyContent="between">
     <Column.Item width="75%">
-        This option allows you to display the current webform in a browser window tab, offering a convenient way to assess its appearance and functionality.
+        This option allows you to display the current Page in a browser window tab, offering a convenient way to assess its appearance and functionality.
     </Column.Item>
     <Column.Item width="20%">
         <img src={require('./img/preview-tab.png').default} style={{borderRadius: '6px', height: '70%', width: '70%'}} />